OADA/oada-formats/docs/oada-tools.md

 document as a traveling context.

-Another way of differentiating between these two types of "indexing" (semantic vs. scale) the scale-based indexing should always be a purely functional calculation from the values of the data points themselves.
+Another way of differentiating between these two types of "indexing" (semantic vs. scale) the scale-based indexing should be a purely functional calculation from the values of the data points themselves.
 You cannot know what the correct scale-based indexing is for a data point unless you know the values contained in that data point.
 This is different than the semantic indexing in which you need not know anything about the actual